 Variable speed air conditioners such as the one we chose for Winnie are designed to automatically adjust their output of cold, or heated, air in response to the temperature of the space they are cooling or heating.
 In a RV running on generator power, this is especially important because the generator runs at a lower speed all the time, roughly 40% of the average speed of an older design unit.
 This means a lower, constant, noise level with less wear on the generator and your nerves.
 So, rather than listening to the generator struggle each time the unit begins the cool cycle, this unit is essentially always on, quiet, and sipping electrical power and generator fuel.

 Winnie’s new unit is a Gree 9500 Btu/hour mini-split.
-The Gree unit draws about 45% of the power used by the Dometic and has no real detectable starting load since it is designed to start slowly and come up to speed over several seconds.
+The Gree unit draws about 45% of the power used by the Dometic and has no real detectable starting load since it is designed to start slowly and come up to speed over several minutes.
 While our older Dometic strained and often failed to start with our 2 kW Honda generator, the Gree requires well under 50% of our Honda 2k rated power.
 The photo on the right shows the 422 Watt operating draw when the unit is maintaining 74° inside with the hot Florida sun outside.
 The photo is of a small $20 a/c electric meter we installed at the start of the project.